Recreational marijuana legal to possess, grow in New Mexico - WTMJ

 “I’m on a budget,” Bleck said.
 “It’s gonna help me because I can have six plants instead of four.
 In the past, I’ve grown a lot.”

-Recreational marijuana sales planned to start by April 1, 2022, will include a 12% excise tax in addition to sales taxes ranging from about 5% to 9%.
+Recreational marijuana are planned to start by April 1, 2022 and will include a 12% excise tax in addition to sales taxes ranging from about 5% to 9%.

 The governor and lawmakers are eager to foster a new source of revenue that can help wean a heavy dependence on the state’s oil industry.

-Note: This story has been corrected to show that people in New Mexico can grow recreational marijuana at home immediately, not that it begins in April 2022.